It’s always a good time when hundreds of (often quite good looking) surfers descend on one area for several days in a row.

 Take a stroll

-If all those fit people are getting on your nerves, take yourself for a walk up to Kirra Hill Lookout and see the stunning sights.
+If all those fit, good-looking people are getting on your nerves, take yourself for a walk up to Kirra Hill Lookout and see the stunning sights.
 Unsurprisingly, there’s ocean viewing for days and although walking up a hill isn’t all that fun, the chill vibes provided by the views are definitely worth it.
 Send photos.

 Where: Garrick St, Kirra